 Prairie Wolf Press Review

 Marjorie Carlson Davis' work has appeared in many commercial and literary publications, including Stories from Where We Live: The Great Lakes (Milkweed Press, 2003), Conscious Choice Magazine, Many Mountains Moving, Indianapolis Monthly, and Hiss Quarterly.
 Short stories of hers won 2nd place in the 2007 Family Circle Fiction Contest and the 2008 AKC Gazette Fiction Contest.
-Her novel, A Little Menagerie, was a top 100 finalist in the 2008 Amazon Breakthrough Novel Contest.
-Her second novel for young adults, Still Life With Coyote, is with an agent seeking a publisher.
+Her two novels for young adults, Still Life With Coyote and Holding, are with an agent seeking a publisher.
 Visit her Website at: